holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Supervisor is a process manager with a lot of features and a higher level of abstraction than the likes of the above mentioned [Sysvinit, upstart, systemd, Runit](#vps-countermeasures-lack-of-visibility-proactive-monitoring-sysvinit-upstart-systemd-runit), etc, so it still needs to be run by an init daemon in itself.

-From the [docs](http://supervisord.org/#supervisor-a-process-control-system): “_It shares some of the same goals of programs like [launchd, daemontools, and runit](http://supervisord.org/glossary.html#term-daemontools).
-Unlike some of these programs, it is not meant to be run as a substitute for init as “process id 1”.
-Instead it is meant to be used to control processes related to a project or a customer, and is meant to start like any other program at boot time._” Supervisor monitors the [state](http://supervisord.org/subprocess.html#process-states) of processes.
+From the [docs](http://supervisord.org/#supervisor-a-process-control-system): â€œ_It shares some of the same goals of programs like [launchd, daemontools, and runit](http://supervisord.org/glossary.html#term-daemontools).
+Unlike some of these programs, it is not meant to be run as a substitute for init as â€œprocess id 1â€.
+Instead it is meant to be used to control processes related to a project or a customer, and is meant to start like any other program at boot time._â€ Supervisor monitors the [state](http://supervisord.org/subprocess.html#process-states) of processes.
 Where as a tool like [Monit](https://mmonit.com/monit/#about) can perform so many more types of tests and take what ever actions you define.

 It is in the Debian [repositories](https://packages.debian.org/stretch/supervisor) and is a trivial install on Debian and derivatives.